Custom Sliding Interior Doors: Hardware Solutions Guide

 True custom situations are rare but real.
 Here's when standard configurations won't work:

 Curved track applications where the door follows a radius wall.
-We don't manufacture curved track.
-Neither do most hardware suppliers.
-You're looking at specialty fabricators and 8–12 week timelines.
+We don't manufacture curved track, and neither do most hardware suppliers — this requires specialty fabricators and significantly longer timelines.

-Extreme weight scenarios above 400–600 pounds per door.
-Think steel security doors or massive live-edge slabs.
+Extreme weight scenarios above 600 lbs per door — think steel security doors or massive live-edge slabs.
 At that point you need engineered systems with specific load calculations.

 Unique aesthetic requirements that demand non-standard finishes.
 We offer matte black, arch bronze, silver metallic, stainless steel, and 17 Goldberg Brothers finishes total.
 If you need something outside that range, that's custom territory.